 Importing a Database Backup via Command Line

-This is an advanced method and MySQL Workbench essentially operates the but with a graphic interface, so we won't explain this in full.
+This is an advanced method and MySQL Workbench essentially operates with a graphic interface, so we won't explain this in full.
 However, if you know how to run MySQL via command line, you can input your connection details into this command to import your .sql file:

 mysql -h YOURMYSQLHOST -u YOURDBNAME -p YOURDBNAME < YOURSQLFILE.sql